Johann Gottlieb Fichte: Jena

 In October 1793, Fichte was married in Zürich, where he remained the rest of the year.
 Stirred by the events and principles of the French Revolution, he wrote and anonymously published two pamphlets which led to him to be seen as a devoted defender of liberty of thought and action and an advocate of political changes.
 In December of the same year, he received an invitation to fill the position of extraordinary professor of philosophy at the University of Jena.
 He accepted and began his lectures in May 1794.
 With extraordinary zeal, he expounded his system of "transcendental idealism".
 His success was immediate.
 He excelled as a lecturer due to the earnestness and force of his personality.
 These lectures were later published under the title The Vocation of the Scholar (Einige Vorlesungen über die Bestimmung des Gelehrten).
 He gave himself up to intense production, and a succession of works soon appeared.

 Atheism dispute

 Fichte was dismissed from the University of Jena in 1799 for atheism.
-He had been accused of this in 1798 after publishing the essay "Ueber[sic] den Grund unsers[sic] Glaubens an eine göttliche Weltregierung" ("On the Ground of Our Belief in a Divine World-Governance"), written in response to Friedrich Karl Forberg's essay "Development of the Concept of Religion", in his Philosophical Journal.
+He had been accused of this in 1798 after publishing the essay "Ueber den Grund unsers Glaubens an eine göttliche Weltregierung" ("On the Ground of Our Belief in a Divine World-Governance"), written in response to Friedrich Karl Forberg's essay "Development of the Concept of Religion", in his Philosophical Journal.
 For Fichte, God should be conceived primarily in moral terms: "The living and efficaciously acting moral order is itself God.
 We require no other God, nor can we grasp any other" ("On the Ground of Our Belief in a Divine World-Governance").
 Fichte's intemperate "Appeal to the Public" ("Appellation an das Publikum", 1799) provoked F. H. Jacobi to publish an open letter in which he equated philosophy in general and Fichte's transcendental philosophy in particular with nihilism.